Ecodev/fab-speed-dial/README.md

 The most useful commands for development are:

 - `yarn dev` to start a development server
-- `yarn build-docs` to build the docs locally (it will be published automatically by Travis)
+- `yarn build-demo` to build the demo locally (it will be published automatically by Travis)
 - `yarn release` to publish the lib to npm

 ## TODO List